 Our dedicated team of board-certified foot and ankle surgeons at Ocean County Foot & Ankle Surgical Associates, P.C. provides a variety of treatments and solutions for foot-related health issues, including comprehensive diabetic foot care.
 Davison de Queiroz, C. Ped., B.O.C.O., C.O., L.O. is back and seeing patients.
-With over 45 years of experience as a certified orthotist and pedorthist, Davison is an expert at providing bracing and customer shoe service.
+With over 45 years of experience as a certified orthotist and pedorthist, Davison is an expert at providing bracing and custom shoe service.
 His compassionate care and skill competency make him an asset to Ocean County Foot & Ankle Surgical Associates, P.C.

 Diabetes mellitus is a disease that affects 26 million people in the United States.
 Approximately 7 million of them are unaware they even have the disease.
 Diabetes can cause a wide range of issues in your lower extremities, including conditions that can threaten your limbs and even your life.
 We recommend regular checkups with one of our knowledgeable foot and ankle specialists, even if you’re not currently experiencing any pain.

 Foot Issues From Diabetes

 Foot conditions normally considered minor irritations can become serious complications for someone with diabetes.
 Some common foot issues that could result from diabetes include:

 Neuropathy: Diabetic nerve damage can hurt, but it often lessens your ability to feel pain, heat and cold.
 Losing sensation in your foot could prevent you from feeling a foot injury, which could become infected if the skin breaks down.
 Your toes and feet may also change shape due to nerve damage.

 Skin Changes: Diabetes can cause the nerves that control the oil and moisture in your feet to stop functioning correctly.
 This may cause the skin on your feet to become very dry, producing peeling or cracking that could become infected.